Konstantin Kurylenko: The Handball Player vs. Olga Kurylenko’s Father — They’re Not the Same Person

 Major Turning Points

-That 2013-14 Champions League season represented the peak of his documented career.
-After that, his name appears less frequently in official records.
+His peak came during the 2007–08 Champions League season with Meshkov Brest, where his 29-goal tally represented his best individual performance at the European level.
+After his time with Motor, his name appears less frequently in official records.
 Whether he retired, moved to a smaller club, or left professional sports entirely remains unclear—many Eastern European handball players from his generation fade from public view without formal announcements.

 For Olga Kurylenko’s father, any major life events remain private.
 There’s no public record of reconciliation with his daughter, no interviews, no social media presence.
 His turning point, if it exists, happened outside public view.